Skip main navigation

 What is protected?

-Landlords may not request or require access (login) information or otherwise require a tenant or prospective tenant to grant access or allow observation of a personal internet account.
-Landlords may not discriminate by refusing to rent, refusing to renew a lease, evicting a tenant, harassing a tenant, or otherwise interfering with a tenant in the enjoyment of the property because of the tenant's refusal to provide access (login) information, to grant access, or to allow observation.
-However, landlords may view or access personal internet accounts that are visible to the public.
+Landlords may not request or require your access (login) information or otherwise require you to grant access or allow observation of your personal internet account.
+Landlords may not discriminate by refusing to rent, refusing to renew a lease, evicting, harassing, or otherwise interfering with your enjoyment of the property because of your refusal to provide access (login) information, to grant access, or to allow observation of a personal internet account.
+Landlords may view or access personal internet accounts that are visible to the public.

-To file a complaint under the Wisconsin Social Media law against a landlord.
+File a complaint under the Wisconsin Social Media law against a landlord.

 For more information